Material deprivation statistics - early results

 - in most countries, the highest proportions of people said they either had ‘some difficulties’ or it was ‘fairly easy’ for them to make ends meet ('Medium' ability to make ends meet) ;

-- Greece, Bulgaria, and Croatia were the countries with the highest proportions of people who had ‘difficulties’ or ‘great difficulties’ in making ends meet ('Low' ability to make ends meet); and
+- Croatia, Hungary and Romania were the countries with the highest proportions of people who had ‘difficulties’ or ‘great difficulties’ in making ends meet ('Low' ability to make ends meet); and

-- the highest proportion of people who could make ends meet ‘easily’ or ‘fairly easily’ ('High' ability to make ends meet) were in the Netherlands, followed by Norway and Finland.
+- the highest proportion of people who could make ends meet ‘easily’ or ‘fairly easily’ ('High' ability to make ends meet) were in the Netherlands, followed by Norway, Germany and Finland.

 Data sources and availability